 One of the most important assumptions underlying the projections is the future growth of health care costs.
 These future growth rates - both for health care costs in the economy generally and for federal health care programs such as Medicare, Medicaid, and PPACA exchange subsidies - are highly uncertain.
-In particular, enactment of the PPACA in 2010 and the MACRA in 2015 established cost controls for Medicare hospital and physician payments whose long-term effectiveness is still to be demonstrated.
-The Medicare spending projections in the long-term fiscal projections are based on the projections in the 2020 Medicare Trustees' Report, which assume the PPACA and MACRA cost control measures will be effective in producing a substantial slowdown in Medicare cost growth.
-As discussed in Note 23-Social Insurance, the Medicare projections are subject to much uncertainty about the ultimate effects of these provisions to reduce health care cost growth.
+In particular, PPACA in 2010 and MACRA in 2015 lowered payment rates for Medicare hospital and physician payments.
+The Medicare spending projections in the long-term fiscal projections are based on the projections in the 2021 Medicare Trustees' Report, which assume the PPACA and MACRA payment rates will be effective in producing a substantial slowdown in Medicare input cost growth.
+As discussed in Note 25-Social Insurance, the Medicare projections are subject to much uncertainty about the ultimate effects of these provisions to reduce health care cost growth.
 For the long-term fiscal projections, that uncertainty also affects the projections for Medicaid and exchange subsidies, because the cost per beneficiary in these programs grows at the same reduced rate as Medicare cost growth per beneficiary.

-As an illustration of the dramatic effect of variations in health care cost growth rates, Table 2 shows the effect on the size of reforms necessary to close the fiscal gap of per capita health care cost growth rates that are one percentage point higher or two percentage points higher than the growth rates in the base projection, as well as the effect of delaying closure of the fiscal gap.
-As indicated earlier, if reform is initiated in 2021, eliminating the fiscal gap requires that the 2021-2095 primary surplus increase by an average of 5.4 percent of GDP in the base case.
-However, that figure increases to 8.8 percent of GDP if per capita health cost growth is assumed to be 1.0 percentage point higher, and 14.7 percent of GDP if per capita health cost growth is 2.0 percentage points higher.
+As an illustration of the dramatic effect of variations in health care cost growth rates, Table 2 shows the effect on the size of reforms necessary to close the fiscal gap of per capita health care cost growth rates that are one percentage point higher or two percentage points higher than the growth rates in the base projection, as well as the effect of delaying closure of the fiscal gap.4 As indicated earlier, if reform is initiated in 2022, eliminating the fiscal gap requires that the 2022-2096 primary surplus increase by an average of 6.2 percent of GDP in the base case.
+However, that figure increases to 10.1 percent of GDP if per capita health cost growth is assumed to be 1.0 percentage point higher, and 16.7 percent of GDP if per capita health cost growth is 2.0 percentage points higher.
 The cost of delaying reform is also increased if health care cost growth is higher because debt accumulates more rapidly during the period of inaction.
-For example, the lower part of Table 2 shows that delaying reform initiation from 2021 to 2031 requires that 2031-2095 primary surpluses be higher by an average of 0.9 percent of GDP if per capita health cost growth is 2.0 percentage point higher, and 2.6 percent of GDP if per capita health cost growth is 2.0 percentage point is 2.0 percentage points higher.
+For example, the lower part of Table 2 shows that delaying reform initiation from 2022 to 2032 requires that 2032-2096 primary surpluses be higher by an average of 1.1 percent of GDP in the base case, 1.7 percent of GDP if per capita health cost growth is 1.0 percentage point higher, and 2.9 percent of GDP if per capita health cost growth is 2.0 percentage points higher.
 The dramatic deterioration of the long-run fiscal outlook caused by higher health care cost growth shows the critical importance of managing health care cost growth.